phuongbl1/udacity_datascience_python/README.md

 - A text editor, like Sublime or Atom.
 - A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

-# This is a comment
+# This is a comment in README